-The second opposite reality concerning the unseen kingdom is a rebuke to conventional Christianity.
 The kingdom of God is unseen due to our ignorance of its truths, our sloth at living them or our outright rebellion against them.
 We have neglected to reveal the kingdom and this was not the King's intention.
 Will the kingdom remain unseen or will we advance the gospel of Jesus and His kingdom into the nations?